viniciusgerevini/godot-aseprite-wizard/README.md

 ### Non-looping animations

-Aseprite does not have the concept of loop / single run animations, as in Godot.
-Because of that, looping is handled via a configured convention.
+From Aseprite 1.3 you can control loops by setting the `repeat` property under `Tag properties` in Aseprite.
+There's no extra steps required in the plugin.

+Older versions have no option for loops so this plugin handles that via a configured convention.

 By default, all animations are imported with loop = true.
 Any animation starting with `_` (the exception prefix), will be imported with loop = false.